AlexAzartsev/optimize_psd/README.md

 The script:
 1. Checks for the presence of the required `psd_ockham` binary
 2. Creates input/output directories if they don't exist
+3. Recursively finds all files in the input directory, including those in subfolders
-3. Processes each PSD/PSB file in the input directory
+4. Processes each PSD/PSB file while preserving the subfolder structure in the output
+5. Copies non-PSD/PSB files to the output directory unchanged
-4. Displays a formatted table with optimization results
+6. Displays a formatted table with optimization results
-5. Shows the total space saved
+7. Shows the total space saved

 ## Credits